-For many years the automotive industry has been using adhesive to join or bond extrusions together, indeed bonding Aluminium is commonplace in many industries.
+For many years the automotive industry has been using adhesive for joining extrusions together, indeed bonding Aluminium is commonplace in many industries.

 It is sometimes difficult to convince the safety designer to use bonding and not conventional fixing methods such as Rivets, screws, or Welding.
 Though these all have their place in aluminium fabrications they will all have some adverse effect on the material adjacent to the point of joining.